 Offer words of comfort based on their faith.
 For example, tell them you will pray for them or even better, pray for them right then and there.

-Refrain from saying “It was God’s will” or “he/she is better off.”
+Refrain from saying, “It was God’s will,” or “He/She is better off.”
 That is unsettling and never comforting.
 It’s always okay to simply say, “I don’t know what to say.”

-Take time to send a card.
+Take the time to send a card.
 They mean more than you know and will likely be read more than once.

 When all else fails, simply listen.

 Above all, someone who is grieving needs the opportunity to tell and retell their experiences of loss.
-Your caring and compassionate listening is the best communication skill you can use to help them heal.
+Your caring and compassionate listening is the best communication skill you can use to help them grieve and heal.

 Both comments and pings are currently closed.